Skip to Main Content

 Paper Organization

-The Research Process in a Nutshell
+Start here: The Research Process in a Nutshell

 1) Find Sources

-Look for at least five reliable sources (more is fine).
+Look for at least three reliable sources (more is fine).
 You can use the recommended resources on this page, but you will also need to find other websites.
 If you are unsure of a source, be sure you Google the organization to find out more about it.
 When applicable, use the Wikipedia trick.

 2) Take Notes - Note Taking Packet